 After growing up near Sheffield, Hannah studied music in Newcastle and then travelled to Sweden to train to be an orchestral violinist at the Swedish National Orchestral Academy.
 She loved living in Sweden but was happy to move back to Newcastle, where it's much warmer!
-Hannah started working for the In Harmony programme in 2017 and also teaches at Sage Gateshead and in other schools and music centres in the area.
+Hannah started working for the In Harmony programme in 2017 and also teaches at The Glasshouse International Centre for Music and in other schools and music centres in the area.
 She performs regularly as a freelance violinist and violist, and likes to play music from lots of different genres including classical music, Scandinavian folk music and British folk music.

 Born in Corbridge, Peter began Cello lessons aged 8 at his local school in Ashington.
 He studied under Alexander Baillie at the Royal Scottish Academy of Music and Drama in Glasgow.